guzzle/RingPHP/docs/client_middleware.rst

 =================

-Middleware intercepts requests before they are sent over the wire and can be used to add functionality to adapters.
+Middleware intercepts requests before they are sent over the wire and can be used to add functionality to handlers.

 Modifying Requests
 ------------------